Skip to main content

 Verify if the comparison of a component to known components is or is not a match in one of the following ways: Exact, Similar, or Unknown.

-Verify if the component is in specified format.
+Verify if the component is in a specified format.
 E.g. npm, maven, etc.

 Coordinates

-Verify if a component matches or does not match Maven, A-Name, or PyPI coordinates.
-For each type of coordinates, you enter specific attributes.
+Verify if a component matches Maven, A-Name, or PyPI coordinates.
+For each type of coordinate, you enter specific attributes.
 You can use a wildcard (*) at the end of an attribute to broaden the search.

 Maven: You fill in a component’s GAVEC, i.e. Group ID, Artifact ID, Version, Extension, and a Classifier.
 For example: